-✓ The Preload Adjuster engage noticeably.
+✓ The preload adjusters snap into place noticeably.

-One turn is equivalent to two clicks.
-Adjust the spring preload only to the perceptible clicks, as the preload will not engage between clicks.
 Turn clockwise to increase the spring preload; turn counterclockwise to reduce the spring preload.
 Adjusting the spring preload has no influence on the absorption setting of the rebound.
 Basically, however, you should set the rebound damping higher with a higher spring preload.